KiiPlatform/KiiBlocks/README.md

 ## What is Kii Cloud?
 [Kii Cloud](http://en.kii.com/develop/ "Kii Cloud") is a Mobile-Backend-as-a-Service (MBaaS) which provides client SDKs for you to build a cloud-connected application without ever building or maintaining any servers or databases.
 Kii Cloud scales with your app and provides a reliable backend, allowing you to get your app up and running in a fraction of the time.
 Learn more at [http://kii.com](http://en.kii.com/develop/ "Kii Cloud")

+## Issues Installing?
+If you are having trouble installing the code from a tagged release - or are getting errors about files not being found - be sure that you have the KiiToolkit-iOS directory within the project (and that there are files in it).

+**[KiiToolkit](https://github.com/KiiPlatform/KiiToolkit-iOS)** is included as a submodule to this project, and is required for a successful build.

+For a great tutorial about git submodules, check out [this page](http://git-scm.com/book/en/Git-Tools-Submodules)